 The executives we interviewed across several different industries commented that future success depends on adapting to drastically-changing consumer preferences and values.

 There was a clear message that Japanese consumers now expect quality service at a much faster speed, regardless of industry.

 Historically, the Japanese have demanded attentive, hands-on customer service, but attitudes are slowly changing.
-A financial services executive commented, “In the past, Japanese customers favoured face-to-face service.
+A financial services executive commented, “In the past, Japanese customers favored face-to-face service.
 Recently, we’ve found more Japanese accept and even prefer non-face-to face interaction.
 We expect this change in preferences to accelerate more dramatically in the near future.”

 The younger generation is also more interested in how companies manage their environmental, social and governance factors.
 A luxury fashion brand executive explained, “Millennials are more concerned with a company’s ethical business practices, while older customers are more focused on the customer service experience.”
 He shared his insights that it is crucial to cater for the needs of Millennials to attain sustainable demand.
 While current spending power lies with non-Millennials, Millennials will become our core customers of the future.

 "Japanese consumers now expect an ever-increasing quality service at a much faster speed, regardless of industry."